Sharing is caring!

 4. Remember to remove your non-white pillow cover.

-5. You can throw your pillow covers into the same load.
+5. You CAN throw your pillow cases into the same load.

 Chances are your pillow covers also need a makeover, and they don’t take that much space to wash in the same load.